When your firm is looking at investing in new tech, how do you choose a solution that will deliver long-term value to your teams?

 Aside from the strength of the product, it’s also important to choose a vendor that offers consistent support and value down the line.
 That’s why over two-thirds of banks are committing to stricter vendor SLAs and internal due diligence during the buying process, trying to suppress any potential risks as early as possible.
 Within these SLAs, dedicated adoption and deployment support and clear ROI metrics are top priority for investment banks today.

 Getting these right will have a considerable impact on your long-term ROI.
-As part of your search, consider issuing a RFP where you will be able to define your requirements in full detail to match with the most suitable provider.
+As part of your search, consider issuing an RFP where you will be able to define your requirements in full detail to match with the most suitable provider.

 UpSlide really took care of the structure of the project, leaving us to focus on our core tasks.
 The communication was perfect throughout.